Put the kettle on: International Tea Day

 Mixing your tea

 Adding milk and/or sugar to tea is a common practice for most tea drinkers in Australia.
-Fowler says that if this is your personal preference, make sure you don’t add too much of either, or you’ll just overpower the rich flavours of the tea leaves.
+Fowler says that if this is your personal preference, make sure you don’t add too much of either.
+Otherwise you’ll overpower the rich flavours of the tea leaves.

 Enjoying your tea

 Enjoying tea goes well beyond just drinking the stuff.
-Each step of the tea-making process can bring a sense of mindfulness – from the feeling of the tea leaves in your hand and waiting for the kettle to boil to enjoying the rich aroma your brew emits as you wait for it to steep.
-Fowler believes each stage of the tea-making process should be done with purpose and presence in order to maximise the full enjoyment of every cup.
+Each step of the tea-making process can bring a sense of mindfulness.
+From the feeling of the tea leaves in your hand and waiting for the kettle to boil to enjoying the rich aroma your brew emits as you wait for it to steep.
+Fowler believes each stage of the tea-making process should be done with purpose and presence in order to maximise the full enjoyment.
+Happy International Tea Day!